armaanhammer/lock-challenge/design_log/Step_6_Appendix.md

 #### CMAKE

-The presence of `test-memory-pool.` in the create executable directives indicates that I am to create a testbench on my own.
+The presence of `test-memory-pool` in the create executable directives indicates that I am to create a testbench on my own.

 #### memory_pool.h